Dominican Republic: Trujillo Era (1930–1961)

-The arsenal at San Cristóbal, operated under Trujillo's regime, produced rifles, machine guns, and ammunition.
-Trujillo also formed a Foreign Legion of 3,000 mercenaries to attempt to overthrow Fidel Castro in Cuba.
-Major William Morgan agreed to lead the attack for $1 million, but Castro learned of the plot and instructed Morgan to go along with it and report back.
-Trujillo was tricked into believing that Morgan had captured Trinidad.
-On August 13, 1959, a C-47 transport flying from the Dominican Republic carrying military advisors and supplies landed at Trinidad airport.
-Castro seized the aircraft and the ten occupants and arrested some 4,000 suspects throughout Cuba.
+Under Trujillo, a weapons factory at San Cristóbal produced rifles, machine guns, and ammunition.
+Trujillo also formed a right-wing Foreign Legion of 3,000 mercenaries to attempt to overthrow Fidel Castro in Cuba.
+Major William Morgan, acting as a double agent for Castro, pretended to lead the operation for Trujillo but secretly informed Castro of the plot.
+On August 13, 1959, a C-47 transport flying from the Dominican Republic carrying military advisors and supplies landed at Trinidad airport, where Castro seized the aircraft and its ten occupants; an exchange of gunfire left two of the advisors and three Cuban forces dead, and around 4,000 suspects were arrested throughout Cuba.
 Earlier in June, Cuban soldiers and Cuban-trained Dominican guerrillas attempted an unsuccessful invasion of the Dominican Republic.

-Between 1946 and 1949, the Dominican government purchased military aircraft and warships from the British government, which were used to defeat the invasion by air and sea.
+In 1956, Trujillo's agents kidnapped Columbia University lecturer Jesús Galíndez in New York and had him flown to the Dominican Republic, where he was apparently murdered.
+The case drew attention in the United States and contributed to growing criticism of the regime.

 On November 25, 1960, Trujillo's henchmen killed three of the four Mirabal sisters, nicknamed Las Mariposas (The Butterflies).
 Along with their husbands, the sisters were conspiring to overthrow Trujillo in a violent revolt.
 The International Day for the Elimination of Violence against Women is observed on the anniversary of their deaths.